• Mumbai, India

 Can autistic child become normal?, can autistic child study

-The following steps are for continuously checking the progress of your child and to help them lead a normal life:
+The following steps are for continuously checking the progress of your child and to help them lead a better quality of life:

 Step 1: Understanding Autism and Its Diversity